What is attenuated familial adenomatous polyposis?

 How is AFAP diagnosed?

-AFAP is suspected when a person has a history of more than 20, but less than 100, adenomatous colon polyps.
+AFAP is suspected when a person has a history of more than 20, but fewer than 100, adenomatous colon polyps.
 People suspected of having AFAP can have a blood test to look for a mutation in the APC gene.
 If an APC gene mutation is found, a diagnosis of AFAP is confirmed.
-Other family members will be diagnosed with AFAP if they are tested and have the same gene mutation.
+Other family members may be diagnosed with AFAP if they are tested and have the same gene mutation.

 What are the estimated cancer risks associated with AFAP?